AnXh3L0/anxh3l0.github.io/_posts/2018-10-15-youtube-alternatives.md

 It does _not_ use the YouTube API.
 This solution **improves user privacy immensely** because, just like Invidious, the amount of requests is reduced to the absolute minimum required.
 It also registers as a handler in Android so **you can open links directly in NewPipe** - no redirects or anything required.

-You can also try "SkyTube" [2], which is based on the NewPipe Extractor, for some extra features like comments and filters.
+You can also try **SkyTube** [2], which is based on the NewPipe Extractor, for some extra features like comments and filters.

 ![SkyTube Interface](../assets/img/posts/skytube.jpg)